rrthomas/ruth/README.md

 optional arguments:
-  -h, --help        show this help message and exit --path PATH       relative path to build [default: input directory] --version         show program's version number and exit
+  -h, --help        show this help message and exit --path PATH       relative path to build [default: input directory] --ext .EXT        treat files with extension .EXT as XML --version         show program's version number and exit

 The INPUT-PATH is a ':'-separated list of directories; the directories